 IRS Failure to File Penalty: Penalties for Not Filing a Tax Return

 The IRS has harsh penalties and consequences for taxpayers that don’t file their tax returns.
-Some people end up not filing a tax return because they don’t have money to pay.
+Some people don't file their tax returns because they are confused about whether or not they need to file a return.
+Others end up not filing a tax return because they don’t have money to pay.
 That is the worst thing you can do.
 The IRS failure to file penalty is significantly higher than the tax penalty for not paying your tax bill.
 Also, you have more options once you obtain filing compliance.
 There are many IRS programs available that require federal filing compliance.

 When the IRS Considers a Tax Return Filed

 The IRS considers a tax return filed “on the date that is received at the place designated for filing by the Service.”
 It must first consider if the document filed constitutes a tax return.
 The IRS applies the “Beard Test.”
 Also, if identity theft took place and the IRS determines the tax return to be an ID Theft tax return, then the IRS can override the tax return received date in their system.
 Generally, one way to determine the return filed date is to look at your Account Transcript for code 150.
 It will have a return due date or return received date.
 This date that is later between the two is usually the tax return filed date.
 However, exceptions exist regarding the filing date or IRS system status.